dssgabriel/CHP203-TOP/docs/repository_and_tools.md

 ## Formatting and style

-We expect students to format your code according to a `clang-format` spec (one is provided at the root of the lab repo).
+We expect students to format their code according to a `clang-format` spec (one is provided at the root of the lab repo).
+Similarly, CMake files may be formatted using tools such as `gersemi`.

-To improve your C/C++ code, we suggest you to regularly run tools such as `clang-tidy`, `sonar-lint` or other code linters.
+To improve your C/C++ code, we suggest you to regularly run tools such as `clang-tidy`, `sonar-lint` or other code linters that help detect anti-patterns, weird or inefficient coding styles, and suggest ways of writing more idiomatic C/C++.

 You can also take a look at popular and battle-tested code style guidelines such as: